Skip to main content

 4 mentions Positive Neutral Negative

-• “I played with modern controls instead of tank, and they just felt very buggy in my experience, requiring me to stop and re-orient after every camera position change.
-It was an unfortunate frustration to have to overcome constantly.”
+• “I played with modern controls instead of tank controls and they felt very buggy in my experience, requiring me to stop and re-orient after every camera position change, which was an unfortunate frustration to overcome constantly.”

 • “There are other glitches, but most just require leaving the room or loading a previous save, so the game isn't broken.”